freenas/freenas-docs/userguide/storage.rst

 Deduplication
 ^^^^^^^^^^^^^

-Deduplication ("dedup") is a process where ZFS aims to store a single copy of any data that is repeated in different blocks or files, rather than storing identical copies each time the data occurs.
+Deduplication, or "dedup", is a process where ZFS aims to store a single copy of any data that is repeated in different blocks or files, rather than storing identical copies each time the data occurs.
 Deduplication allows repeated and identical data to be stored very